2023 MIPS Step-by-Step Guide

 30 final MIPS Quality points x .90 or 90% = 27 final MIPS points

 Dr. Smith’s FINAL MIPS Quality score is 27 points, which will be counted towards her final MIPS score.
-This point total is less than the 75 MIPS points benchmark, therefore Dr. Smith will have to participate in other categories to potentially receive an incentive payment for achieving > 75 MIPS points.
+This point total is less than the 75 MIPS points benchmark, therefore Dr. Smith will have to participate in other categories to potentially receive an incentive payment for achieving > 75 MIPS points, or to avoid a penalty in the subsequent payment year.

-For 2023, the PI category requires the use of an Electronic Health Record (EHR) that meets the 2015 Edition certification criteria, 2015 Edition Cures Update certification criteria, or a combination of both.
+For 2024, the PI category requires the use an Electronic Health Record (EHR) that meets the certification criteria at 45 CFR 170.315 for participation in this performance category to align with the Office of the National Coordinator for Health Information Technology (ONC)’s current and future regulation.
 Participants must submit collected data for certain required measures (5 to 6 required measures) from each of the 4 objectives measures (unless an exclusion is claimed).

 In addition to submitting measures, clinicians must provide their EHR’s CMS Identification Code from the Certified Health IT Product List (CHPL) and submit a ”yes” to: